 There has been some concern across the profession that overseas dentists are registering as Dental Care Professionals with limited scrutiny from the GDC.
-In this article we consider what are the requirements for registering as a Dental Care Professional (DCP) and whether the General Dental Council’s (GDC) application process is sufficient to protect practices and the public from those not qualified to practice?
+In this article, we consider the requirements for registering as a Dental Care Professional (DCP) and whether the General Dental Council’s (GDC) application process is sufficient to protect practices and the public from those not...Read More

 The GDC is currently reviewing the application process for mediated route (or ‘knowledge and experience’ route) Specialist List Applications and has set up a working group to discuss the current application process and whether changes can be made to help simplify it.

 As a result of Julia Furley’s extensive knowledge and experience in this area, and her regular successful appearances before...Read More